groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/search/xlsx.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Signatures search in XLSX files with JavaScript"
+head_title: "Search for e-signatures in XLSX files with JavaScript"
-head_description: "Harness the power of the GroupDocs.Signature for Node.js via Java API to detect and search for electronic signatures across XLSX files, including PDFs, Word documents, Excel spreadsheets, Presentations, and Images."
+head_description: "Harness the power of the GroupDocs.Signature for Node.js via Java API to detect and search for electronic signatures across PDFs, Word documents, Excel spreadsheets, Presentations, and Images."

 ############################# Header ############################
-title: "Search signatures in XLSX documents"
+title: "Search for e-signatures in XLSX"
 description: "Discover and retrieve detailed information about all embedded signatures in PDFs, Word, Excel, Presentations, and Image files using the advanced tools provided by GroupDocs.Signature for Node.js via Java."
 subtitle: "GroupDocs.Signature for Node.js via Java"